-LG has announced that it's quitting the smartphone business, so this guide to the best LG phones is unlikely to get any new additions, or changes to its rankings.
-That said, there are still a number of excellent LG phones, and the absence of new ones doesn't necessarily mean you shouldn't invest in one.
+LG has quit the smartphone business so this guide to the best LG phones won't be receiving any new additions or changes to its rankings.
+Despite that, there are still a number of excellent LG phones, and the absence of new ones doesn't necessarily mean you shouldn't invest in one.

-In any case, in recent times, when it comes to the best LG phones, nothing can beat the LG V60 ThinQ.
-But there are plenty of other good quality LG devices out there to keep you happy too.
-They include the LG Wing 5G at number five as well as the likes of the LG Velvet and the LG G7 ThinQ.
+Whatever the case, when it comes to the best LG phones, nothing can beat the LG V60 ThinQ.
+However, there are plenty of other good quality LG devices out there too including the LG Wing 5G at number five as well as the likes of the LG Velvet and the LG G7 ThinQ.

-Each of the entries in this chart comes with an overview, specifications list, and a summary of all the key good and bad points you may wish to consider.
+Each of the entries in this chart comes with an overview, specifications list, and a summary of all the key pros and cons you may wish to consider.
 You'll soon know exactly what the best LG phone for you is.

 Not sure if an LG device is for you?
 Check out our other smartphone best-of guides for more insight.

 As noted above LG has stopped making phones, which means that updates for existing handsets may not be guaranteed either (though in at least the short term LG claims to be continuing software support).
 Bear this in mind before buying.

 - Best phone | Best Android phone | Best iPhone | Best budget phone

 - These are the best cell phone plans available right now

 The LG V60 is the best LG phone for some time.
 It has a big, bright display that looks great, although it only has a 60Hz refresh rate - normal for most phones, but similar spec flagships like the OnePlus 8 Pro and Samsung Galaxy S20 have 120Hz, making them more fluid looking.